Why good customer service suffers during the airline passenger crush

 EU airline regulations cover flights outside of the EU as well, specifically in Guadeloupe, French Guiana, Martinique, Reunion Island, Mayotte, Saint-Martin (French Antilles), the Azores, Madeira, the Canary Islands, Iceland, Norway, and Switzerland.
 (The Faroe Islands, Isle of Man, and the Channel Islands are omitted.)

 Airlines make their schedules.
-They should follow their own advice and timetables.
+They should follow their own advice and adhere to their own timetables.

 In the European Union, airlines are required to follow the schedules they publish.
-Otherwise, they are fined and have to pay passengers compensation.
-There is a detailed program of payments that depends on the length of the flight and the distance.
+Otherwise, they are fined and have to pay passenger compensation.
+A detailed payment program is available, depending on the flight length and distance.
 It is part of the EU Rule 261.

-US airlines have no responsibility to maintain their schedules other than the EU rules for flying return flights from Europe.
-Congress and the Department of Transportation (DOT) have not made any rules that US airlines must follow their own schedules.
-The current FAA bill is a perfect time to make a positive move for airline passengers.
+US airlines have no responsibility to maintain their schedules beyond the EU rules for operating return flights from Europe.
+Congress and the Department of Transportation (DOT) have not established any rules requiring US airlines to adhere to their own schedules.
+The last FAA bill was a perfect time to make a positive move for airline passengers.
+Unfortunately, we’ll have to wait half a decade.

-Hopefully, some compensation or fines should be imposed other than the refunding of money already collected from passengers.
-As long as there is no airline skin in the game, they will keep up with the monopolistic practices, the poor maintenance of planes and facilities, and delays and cancelations of flights.
+Hopefully, some compensation or fines should be imposed in addition to the refunding of money already collected from passengers.
+As long as there is no airline skin in the game, they will continue with their monopolistic practices.
+This includes poor maintenance of planes and facilities, as well as delays and cancellations of flights.

 The staff shortage is not helping out the customer service problem.

-We’ve recently seen a major aviation industry staffing shortage.
-At the pandemic’s start, airline customer service employees eligible for retirement or close to retirement were given incentives to retire sooner than later because of the reduced flight schedules and lack of available work.
-That has caused a domino effect now that travel has rebounded faster than analysts predicted.
+Today we see a significant staffing shortage in the aviation industry.
+Airline customer service employees eligible for retirement or nearing retirement were offered incentives to retire sooner rather than later due to the reduced flight schedules and limited available work.
+That causes a domino effect now that travel is rebounding faster than analysts predicted.
 Currently, the aviation industry lacks full staffing of pilots, flight attendants, and customer service agents, creating delays on the ground, in the air, on the phone, and everywhere.

 Join Us for Cybersecurity BenefitsRemember, it’s important to pack your patience and belongings for your next trip.
-And write your airline and congressperson today to get changes into the new FAA Reauthorization Bill.
+And write your airline and congressperson today to get changes into the next FAA Reauthorization Bill.

 READ ALSO: